With digital marketing the new focus for the foreseeable future, it’s now critical that your digital channels are doing the marketing heavy lifting

 - Linking errors – Dead links and orphan pages are a fact of life with frequently updated sites.

 - Updates – Is the content management system (CMS) code up-to-date?
 Out-of-date and insecure code is an open door and the most common way hackers gain access to websites and yours and your customer’s data.
+More about securing your WordPress website.

 - Admin users – Are admin passwords strong and do they follow best practice guidelines?
 Are there any administrators accounts that you can remove?